-The Glenn Korff School of Music offers a Master of Music and Doctor of Music in choral conducting.
+The Glenn Korff School of Music offers a Master of Music degree and Doctor of Musical Arts degree in choral conducting.
 Students are engaged through thorough and varied activities to further their craft, the choral art, and their careers.
 Most importantly, classes, rehearsals, research, labs, and activities will continue to "sharpen the ax" of the conductor.

 Instrumental and opera students in graduate choral conducting have the opportunity to cross over to another genre; working with specialists in opera, wind ensemble, chamber music, and orchestral opportunities are available and encouraged.